 ALSO READNHAI's compensation for toll revenue loss insufficient: ICRA Vodafone in talks with Idea for merger of India mobile ops No land transaction or construction in Tughlaqabad Fort area: Demonetisation, Jio rivalry to hit telcos revenue by 5-7%:ICRA Payworld expects to cross Rs 7,000 cr revenue by 2018-19

+The Idea-Vodafone merger will create a strong player, but multiple challenges from the deal, including breach of spectrum holding and revenue marketshare cap, will have to be resolved in a fixed timeframe, ICRA said today.
+Analysts are of the view that the competition in the industry is unlikely to subside in the medium term despite the mega merger.
 "The transaction faces many challenges...
 The merged telco would breach the spectrum holding cap in 5 circles in 900 MHz band and in 2 circles in the 2,500 MHz band and is likely to breach the revenue market share cap of 50 per cent in six circles.